susi189/fm-coming-soon-page/README.md

 - Mobile-first workflow
 - Vanilla JavaScript

+Note about running SASS: use the following command in the terminal

+`npm run sass`

+it will run the script for compiling the scss file to css.

 ### What I learned

 Given that the challenge was focused just on one page with no complex content I decided to practice building web content with HTML, SASS/CSS and vanilla JavaScript only.
 I learned more about handling the footer ([this](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) article helped me a lot), and using the `position` CSS property to position the button and error image.